senechaux/check-media-library-names-and-dates/README.md

-check "2010-01-16 Cumpleaños Paloma" in external disk "2017-01-07 Reyes magos Prosperidad" is empty everywhere! check photos and videos in other folders split script run-files in several scripts
+check "2010-01-16 Cumpleaños Paloma" in external disk "2017-01-07 Reyes magos Prosperidad" is empty everywhere! check photos and videos in other folders split script run-files in several scripts cut photos with gray areas from "2008-10-04 Paracaidas" folder

 Fix
 ===